mbarzegary/mbarzegary.github.io/research.md

 Details of my PhD work can be found [in this page](phd).

+Details of my Postdoc work can be found [in this page](topesmash-intro).

 [My Research Interests](#interests)

 [Research Projects I've Been Involved In](#projects)